5 Reasons For Ongoing Symptoms On A Gluten-Free Diet

-Do you have gluten intolerance or celiac disease?
-On a gluten-free diet, but still, have symptoms?
+Do you have gluten sensitivity or celiac disease?
+Have you removed gluten from your diet and still don’t feel 100 percent?
 Here are the top 5 reasons you may not be feeling well even when gluten is out of the picture.

 Getting gluten accidentally occurs for various reasons, such as cross-contamination from toasters, cookware, or cutting boards.
 It may happen due to well-meaning “gluten eating” family members who aren’t familiar with avoiding cross-contamination.
 Symptoms may be from hidden gluten in products, cross-contamination, or misreading or misunderstanding labels.
 Cross-contamination when dining out is common-decrease this risk by using my free worldwide 100% gluten-free restaurant guide.
 It is searchable by location.

 There are several other reasons for accidental gluten ingestion, and it often requires being a bit of a detective.
-This may best be accomplished with the help of a dietitian or health care professional trained in gluten-free diets if the answer is not easily uncovered on your own.
+This is best be accomplished with the help of a dietitian or health care professional trained in gluten-free diets if the answer is not easily uncovered on your own.

 2. Lactose Intolerance